Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Introduction

 The rest of the paper is organized as follows: Section 2 introduces the notation and the standard ADER-DG method.
 Section 3 presents our novel locally implicit DG method.
-In Section 4, we prove our 1D method is numerical stable for element-size CFL numbers $\leq 1$.
+In Section 4, we prove our 1D method is numerically stable for element-size CFL numbers $\leq 1$.
 Section 5 conducts a numerical von Neumann analysis to determine the maximum stable time step of our method in 1D, 2D, and 3D.
-Finally, Section 6 presents the results of our numerical experiments, where we verify the convergence of our method.
+Section 6 presents the results of our numerical experiments, where we verify the convergence of our method, including convergence tests for the advection equation on a cubed sphere 2D manifold embedded in 3D.
+Finally, our conclusions from this study are presented in section 7.